nixon-voxell/parallel_programming_tutorial/tutorials/par_map/README.md

 ```

 However, this time, we want to perform the operations in parallel!
-The main idea here is that each element in the list will be mutated in a seprate thread.
+The main idea here is that each element in the list will be mutated in a separate thread.

-Here is the boiler plate to start with:
+Here is the boilerplate to start with:

 ```rust
 use bevy_tasks::TaskPoolBuilder;